TIE #048: The Importance of Liquidity When Investing in LEGO (must read)

 Food for thought.

-When you are ready, there are 2 ways I can help you:
+When you are ready, there is one way I can help you:

 I can’t imagine others talking negatively about what you do!
 I greatly appreciate all that you have put out there for people to become successful with.
 Super excited to start selling this Christmas and see where lego investing takes me!